alexharri/website/posts/canvas-to-ascii.md

   <Scene2D scene="circle" />
 </AsciiScene>

-<SmallNote label="" center>Monospace characters are typically taller than they are wide.
-The monospace font in this blog is Fira Code, which has a width-to-height ratio of $0.6$.</SmallNote>
+<SmallNote label="" center>Monospace characters are typically taller than they are wide, so I made each grid cell a bit taller than it is wide.</SmallNote>

 Our task is now to pick which character to place in each column.
 The simplest approach is to calculate a lightness value for each cell and pick a character based on that.